SNMartin1/solo-project/README.md

 - [x] Add A Game
 - [x] Add A Game Session
 - [x] Game library page, listing all the games in a user's library
-- [x] Page for individual games (list of information about that game including games seesions played)
+- [x] Page for individual games (list of information about that game including games sessions played)
 - [x] A count of all the game sessions play (at top of of the individual game page
 - [x] A count of the number of times that a user has played an individual game